 Our Compensation and Stock Incentive Committee consists of Henry B. Tippie, Chairman, and R. Randall Rollins.
-The Compensation and Stock Incentive Committee held two meetings in 2008.
+The Compensation and Stock Incentive Committee held two meetings in 2009.
 The Committee has authority to determine the compensation of the Company's executive officers and such other officers as the Committee may decide, to administer the Company's Stock Incentive Plan, including the granting of restricted stock awards to various employees of the Company and its subsidiaries, and to adopt or modify policies that govern the Company's compensation and benefits programs.
-The Committee annually prepares a Compensation Committee Report for inclusion in our proxy statement and has authority to engage attorneys, accountants and consultants, to solicit input from management concerning compensation matters, and to delegate any of its responsibilities to one or more directors or members of management where it deems such delegation appropriate and permitted under applicable law.
+The Committee has authority to engage attorneys, accountants and consultants, to solicit input from management concerning compensation matters, and to delegate any of its responsibilities to one or more directors or members of management where it deems such delegation appropriate and permitted under applicable law.
 The Committee does not have a formal charter and is not required to have one under New York Stock Exchange rules since we are a controlled corporation as described below under the heading Controlled Corporation Status.